-Chili Verde is a pork-based stew with tomatillos and green chilies.
+Chili Verde is a stew that utilizes pork as the main ingredient, along with tomatillos and green chilies.

 This stew is made from two types of green chiles (jalapeno and poblano).

 It’s also known as Colorado or Denver Green Chili.